 Contact them at the following website: http://www.uscg.mil/psc/adm/adm3/

-5. I am the Reporting Officer for a CDR OER.
-Where can I get my RO Report Card so I can provide to the Reviewer?
+I am the Reporting Officer (RO) on an OER.
+Where can I get my RO comparison scale history so I can provide it to the Reviewer?

 You can access it by logging into Direct Access and going to the following pathway: Home> Self Service> Employee> View> Off Comparison Scale Summary

-7. My Supervisor was disqualified from carrying out his rating chain responsibilities.
+My Supervisor was disqualified from carrying out their rating chain responsibilities.
 What is the next step for my unit?

-If any member of your rating chain was disqualified or is unavailable per COMDTINST M1000.3A, Article 5.A.2.e., then the Commanding Officer or next senior officer in the chain of command shall designate an appropriate substitute who is capable of evaluating your performance.
-An e-mail or letter notification shall be sent to ARL-PF-CGPSC-OPMOER@uscg.mil with a copy to the Reported-on Officer and new rating chain members informing OPM-3 of the rating chain exception.
+If any member of your rating chain was disqualified or is unavailable per COMDTINST M1000.3A, Article 5.A.2.e., the Commanding Officer or next senior officer in the chain of command shall designate an appropriate substitute who is capable of evaluating your performance.
+An e-mail notification informing OPM-3 of the rating chain exception shall be sent to ARL-PF-CGPSC-OPM@uscg.mil with a copy to the Reported-on Officer and new rating chain members.
 For Reserve Officers, contact RPM.

-There is a requirement for formal training for civilians per COMDTINST M1000.3A, Article 5.A.2.c.(2)(h).
-Commands are reminded that OES Rating Chain responsibilities must be incorporated into the civilian employee’s core competencies.
+There is a requirement for formal OER training for civilians per COMDTINST M1000.3A, Article 5.A.2.c.(2)(h).
+Commands are reminded that OES rating chain responsibilities must be incorporated into the civilian employee’s core competencies.
 CG PSC-opm-3 will prepare training certification letters for civilians who complete the training.
-If, for some reason, a civilian rating chain member is unable to attend the training, the command can direct them to read Chapter 5.A. and review the OES power point presentation on the CG PSC-opm web page.
+A civilian rating chain member can read Chapter 5.A. and review the CG PSC-opm-3 OES power point presentation to meet the current training requirements.
 Once the command is comfortable that the civilian staff member understands the OES process and can carry out their responsibilities, the command can notify CG PSC-opm-3 that the training requirements have been completed.

 There is no such thing as a listing of OER comments that are written to send "hidden" messages.
 More importantly, we do not want people to write OERs with what they think are hidden messages.
 Your OER, and any other writings for that matter, are read and interpreted by a variety of readers – assignment officers, and board and panel members.
 We cannot stress enough the importance of taking the time to paint a clear and succinct picture of the Reported-on Officer’s performance and potential in OER comments to avoid inaccurate (or unintended) interpretation.